This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 What To Pack for Hawaii for a Week: Women’s Packing List

 OK let’s get started with what women should pack for Hawaii!
-This female Hawaii packing list includes all of the clothes, accessories, toiletries, and travel gear you will need for 1 week in Hawaii.
+This female Hawaii packing list is an expanded version of a beach vacation capsule wardrobe, and includes all of the clothes, accessories, toiletries, and travel gear you will need for 1 week in Hawaii.

 3 tank tops